emwap/signature-paper/paper.md

 cgenProto ex1
 ```

-We change the embedding to name the first argument
+Using `name` instead of `lam`, we change the embedding to name the first argument
 ``` {.haskell}
 ex2 = name "xs" $ \xs -> lam $ \ys -> ptr "scProd" (scProd xs ys)
 ```